Louis Armstrong: Nicknames

 The nicknames "Satchmo" and "Satch" are short for "Satchelmouth".
 The nickname origin is uncertain.
 The most common tale that biographers tell is the story of Armstrong as a young boy in New Orleans dancing for pennies.
 He scooped the coins off the street and stuck them into his mouth to prevent bigger children from stealing them.
-Someone dubbed him "satchel mouth" for his mouth acting as a satchel.
-Another tale is that because of his large mouth, he was nicknamed "satchel mouth" which was shortened to "Satchmo".
+Someone dubbed Armstrong "satchel mouth" for his mouth acting as a satchel.
+Another tale is that because of his large mouth, Armstrong was nicknamed "satchel mouth", which was shortened to "Satchmo."

-Early on he was also known as "Dipper", short for "Dippermouth", a reference to the piece Dippermouth Blues and something of a riff on his unusual embouchure.
+Early on, Armstrong was also known as "Dipper", short for "Dippermouth", a reference to the piece Dippermouth Blues and something of a riff on his unusual embouchure.

 The nickname "Pops" came from Armstrong's own tendency to forget people's names and simply call them "Pops" instead.
 The nickname was turned on Armstrong himself.
 It was used as the title of a 2010 biography of Armstrong by Terry Teachout.

-After a competition at the Savoy, he was crowned and nicknamed "King Menelik", after the Emperor of Ethiopia, for slaying "ofay jazz demons".
+After a competition at the Savoy, he was crowned and nicknamed "King Menelik", after the Emperor of Ethiopia, for slaying "ofay jazz demons."

 Race

-Armstrong celebrated his heritage as an African American man from a poor New Orleans neighborhood and tried to avoid what he called "putting on airs".
+Armstrong celebrated his heritage as a black man from a poor New Orleans neighborhood and tried to avoid what he called "putting on airs."
 Many younger black musicians criticized Armstrong for playing in front of segregated audiences and for not taking a stronger stand in the American civil rights movement.
-When he did speak out, it made national news, including his criticism of President Dwight D. Eisenhower, calling him "two-faced" and "gutless" because of his inaction during the conflict over school desegregation in Little Rock, Arkansas in 1957.
-As a protest, Armstrong cancelled a planned tour of the Soviet Union on behalf of the State Department saying, "The way they're treating my people in the South, the government can go to hell"; he could not represent his government abroad when it was in conflict with its own people.
+When Armstrong did speak out, it made national news.
+In 1957, journalism student Larry Lubenow scored a candid interview with Armstrong while the musician was performing in Grand Forks, North Dakota, shortly after the conflict over school desegregation in Little Rock, Arkansas.
+Armstrong denounced both Arkansas Governor Orval Faubus and President Dwight D. Eisenhower, saying the President had "no guts" and was "two-faced."
+Armstrong told his interviewer that he would cancel a planned tour of the Soviet Union on behalf of the State Department, saying, "The way they're treating my people in the South, the government can go to hell"; he could not represent his government abroad when it was in conflict with its own people.
 The FBI kept a file on Armstrong for his outspokenness about integration.
+Armstrong’s outburst drew both praise and backlash; figures like Jackie Robinson and Lena Horne publicly supported him, while a Mississippi radio station banned his records.
+His longtime road manager, Pierre Tallerie, attempted to walk back Armstrong’s comments to the press, prompting a sharp public rebuke from Armstrong, who nearly fired Tallerie and insisted on speaking for himself going forward.